Go Back Email Link

 • 3 tablespoon chopped garlic

-• 2 cilantro roots, or about 6 cilantro stems
+• 2 chopped cilantro roots, or sub 6 cilantro stems

-• 1 teaspoon chopped kaffir lime zest, see note 4
+• 1 teaspoon chopped makrut lime zest, see note 4

 Notes

-3. Mild dried chilies are added for colour and flavour, while the spicy ones are added to customize the paste's spice level.
-Mild chilies tend to be large, and I use guajillo or puya peppers for this.
-Spicy chilies tend to be small, such as chile de arbol.
+3. Mild dried chilies are added for colour and flavour, while the spicy ones are added to customize the paste's heat level.
 If you can only find the small ones, make sure you remove all the seeds and white pith to remove some heat.

 4. If you don't have kaffir lime zest, you can add 2-3 kaffir lime leaves to the curry, torn into chunks, about 3 minutes before the curry is done.
 Or substitute regular lime zest int he curry paste.